-Dani Shapiro‘s most recent novels are Black & White and Family History.
-She is also the author of the best-selling memoirs Slow Motion and Devotion.
+Dani Shapiro‘s most recent book is the national best seller, Still Writing.
+She is also the author of the best-selling memoirs Slow Motion and Devotion and the novels Black & White and Family History.
 Her short stories and essays have appeared in One Story, The New Yorker, Granta, Tin House, Elle, Bookforum, Oprah, Ploughshares, among others, and have been broadcast on This American Life.
 Dani has taught creative writing at the best writing programs in the country, including Columbia University, New York University, The New School, Wesleyan University, and the BreadLoaf Writers’ Conference.
 Many of her students have gone on to publish novels and short stories.
-Her new book, Still Writing, will be published in 2012.

 Andre Dubus III is the author of a collection of short fiction, The Cage Keeper and Other Stories, and the novels Bluesman, House of Sand and Fog and The Garden of Last Days, a New York Times bestseller.
 His memoir, Townie, was published in February 2011 with W.W.
 Norton & Co. and is now available in paperback.
 A #4 New York Times bestseller, it is a New York Times “Editors’ Choice” and is listed on many “Top Ten Non-Fiction Book” lists of 2011, including The New York Times, Publishers Weekly, The Library Journal, Kirkus Reviews, and Esquire magazine.
 Townie also received the “2012 American Academy of Arts and Letters Award in Literature”.
 Andre’s work has been included in The Best American Essays of 1994, The Best Spiritual Writing of 1999, and The Best of Hope Magazine.
 He has been awarded a Guggenheim Fellowship, The National Magazine Award for fiction, The Pushcart Prize, and was a Finalist for the Rome Prize Fellowship from the Academy of Arts and Letters.